The Juggle is Real – Balancing Ministry and Family

 That’s right.

 Julie: You mentioned getting married.
 I’m going to state the obvious here.
 You’re married to James Morris.
-Pastor Robert Morris’s son.
 You got thrust into a very public place.
 How have you handled the limelight?
 Or maybe there have been expectations that people have on you.
 How do you handle that?

 Bridgette: Well, what is awesome is I never felt thrust into it.
-I would say that that’s because of Robert and Debbie.
 They really just let us be who we are and never put expectations or pressure on us.
 They expect good things because every parent expects good things, but they never placed undue expectations on us at any point.
 When we were more in business side and then we were ministering also, but we were in business, that’s what we were doing, and they cheered us on there.
 Then when we started talking about ministry, they cheered us on there.
 I think that from that perspective, I never felt thrust into anything.
 I just felt like this is who we are, and we just roll with it.
 Now I think that other people may have expectations.

 Rhonda: Unfortunately.